Expect the Unexpected: How to Mitigate The Tech Risks of a Virtual Event

 - Make sure participants are dialed in from a preferred browser (typically Chrome or Firefox depending on the platform)

 - Make sure participants have all other tabs, apps, or programs closed out

 - Wear headphones.
 (Pro tip: If wearing headphones, make sure participants do not wear earrings.
 They can interfere with the feed.)

 - Have participants check their background (visuals and noise level)

 - Remind participants to keep their device/camera at eye level

 But what if something goes wrong?

 Now, in the off-chance that something goes awry during your virtual meeting, do not fret.
-Our team at LAI has seen a lot of mishaps during our time, and the one thing they all have in common is that they pass.
-Below are a few ways to mitigate or handle virtual event technical difficulties.
+Our team at LAI has seen a lot of mishaps and risks that can happen at an event during our time, and the one thing they all have in common is that they pass.
+Below are a few ways to mitigate potential risks at events or handle virtual event technical difficulties.

 - Flagging things.
 It is extremely important to expect road bumps and anticipate your reactions to them.
 It could be a firewall that executives experience, a gust of wind that impacts internet connection, or glitchy headphones.
 Flag it and be ready to work around it.

 - An Emcee who is as cool as a cucumber.
 If a presenter drops off due to bad connection, no problem.
 Your emcee will step in and smooth over that gap in programming by tossing to a video, giving a company state of the union, or recapping the meeting so far.